cameronkubik/group-project-3700/README.md

 # group-project-3700
-Team repository for Comp 3700, Software Modeling &amp; Design, group project
+Team repository for Software Modeling &amp; Design, group project.

+All files related to team activity should be included.